 Sparkly sheer eyeshadow paired with a deep, rich lip color allows for just enough glam on your big day—and it's always fun to include some sparkle in your makeup for an extra touch of happiness.
-Apply a sheer, shimmering shadow to the eyelids with your finger or a brush, and clean up any sparkle that may fall on the skin before moving on to the rest of your makeup.
+Apply a sheer, shimmering shadow to your eyelids with your finger or a brush, and clean up any sparkle fallout before moving on to the rest of your makeup.

 Think pink for this bridal look, as you can see traces of the happy hue on the eyes, cheeks, and as a lip color too.
-The eye makeup is beautifully blended while the lips are glossy and cheeks radiantly glowing.
+The eye makeup is beautifully blended, while lips are glossy and cheeks are radiantly glowing.

 Rose Gold Gleam

-Rose gold eyeshadow is complimentary to many skin tones and a touch of sparkle allows for the rest of your makeup to be sheer and natural.
-Moving on to the application of blush to cheeks and barely-there lip color, the glitter looks chic and works well with all the other colors.
-Rose gold is just right for someone who wants to test out something different for their wedding makeup without going too extreme.
+Rose gold eyeshadow is complementary to many skin tones, and a touch of sparkle allows for the rest of your makeup to be sheer and natural.
+Moving on to the application of blush to cheeks and barely-there lip color, the glitter looks chic and works well with all the other elements.
+Rose gold is just right for someone who wants to test out a different wedding makeup look without going too extreme.

 Yes To Monochrome

-Monochromatic shades of vivid red sweep the lids and cheeks leaving just enough color to brighten skin and make a gorgeous statement.
-When you want to wear a monochromatic makeup look, using multi-use products that can be worn on the eyes, lips, and cheeks greatly help with this, allowing for the application to be easy and precise.
-The lips are slightly lighter in color, making the eyes and skin the most beautiful focus of all.
+Monochromatic rosy hues sweep the lids and cheeks, leaving just enough color to add radiance and make a gorgeous statement.
+When you want to wear a monochromatic makeup look, using multi-use products that can be worn on the eyes, lips, and cheeks greatly help with this, allowing for application to be easy and precise.

-Shiny copper eyes, bold brows, and a touch of gloss on the lips are giving us major inspiration as of late.
-The copper is an unexpected shade that makes eyes pop and is different enough from bronze and gold tones.
-Brush a brow pomade through the eyebrows to ensure the hairs stay in place and maintain their shape throughout the day.
+Copper-toned eyes, bold brows, and a touch of gloss on the lips are giving us major inspiration as of late.
+The unexpected shade makes eyes pop and is different enough from bronze and gold tones.
+Brush a pomade through your eyebrows to ensure the hairs stay in place and maintain their shape throughout the day.